monatopotato/CHAMMI-75/README.md

 |-------|-------------|
 | `storage.filename` | Name of the zip file containing this channel. |

+## Running Benchmarks

+Please see our tutorials in aws-tutorials folder to download and use our benchmarks present in the benchmarks folder!

 ## SSL pre-training Comamnds

 ### Commands to run DINOv1